chrisdicarlo/eloquent-human-timestamps/README.md

-# Timestamp Humanizer for Laravel
+# Automatic human timestamp properties in Laravel

 This package provides a trait you can add to an Eloquent model that will automatically create human-readable timestamp diffs using Carbon.